SAGUI: SED-based Segmentation of Multi-band Galaxy Images -- Application to JADES in GOODS-South: Methodology

 \subsection{Spatially Resolved SED fitting}

 We estimate the physical properties of each segmented region using the \textsc{Prospector} SED fitting code \citep[][]{2021Johnson_Prospector}.
 The code employs the Flexible Stellar Population Synthesis (FSPS) model \citep{2009Conroy}, implemented through \textsc{Python-fsps} \citep{2014PyFSPS}.
-This method generates SED models allowing for a flexible treatment of both stellar populations and dust physics, while explicitly accounting for parameter uncertainties.
-Continuum and line emission for the stellar populations are calculated using the nebular emission models implemented within FSPS (see \citealt{2017Byler_fspsmodels} for details) using the photoionization code \texttt{cloudy} \citep{1998Ferland_Cloudy}.
-Stellar mass is assigned a uniform prior over the range $10^{4.5}$–$10^{13.5}\,M_{\odot}$, spanning the stellar mass scales expected in our analysis, from individual star-forming regions to bigger structures.
+This method generates SED models that allow for a flexible treatment of both stellar populations and dust physics, while explicitly accounting for parameter uncertainties.
+Continuum and line emission for stellar populations are calculated using the nebular emission models implemented within FSPS (see \citealt{2017Byler_fspsmodels} for details) using the photoionization code \texttt{cloudy} \citep{1998Ferland_Cloudy}.
+Stellar mass is assigned a uniform prior over the range $10^{4.5}$–$10^{13.5}\,M_{\odot}$, spanning the stellar mass scales expected in our analysis, from individual star-forming regions to larger structures.
 Stellar metallicity is allowed to vary uniformly between $10^{-2}\,Z_{\odot}$ and $10^{0.3}\,Z_{\odot}$.
-We adopt a \citet{2003Chabrier_IMF} initial mass function and the \citet{2000Calzetti_DustAttenuation} attenuation law.
+We adopt an initial mass function of \citet{2003Chabrier_IMF} and the \citet{2000Calzetti_DustAttenuation} attenuation law.